 After reading the intro to this article, you will already know that I don’t think air fryers need to be preheated.
 I am sticking my neck out here, as my research for this article showed that many other people believe the complete opposite!

-So, why do I believe this?
+So, why am I an air fryer preheat doubter?
 I am not a scientist (as I have told you way too many times on this site!), but here is my common sense explanation.

 An air fryer is basically a heating element that heats up air, combined with a fan that pushes this hot air around the air fryer itself and cooks the food.
 What other home appliances follow this principle?
 The one that jumps to my mind is a hair dryer.
 A hair dryer also basically consists of a heating element and a fan to push out the air.
 An air fryer uses much hotter air, but the principle is the same.